occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 #### Catch-up Subscription (Blocking)

-When starting a new subscription it's often useful to first replay historic events to get up-to-speed and then subscribing to new events as the arrive.
+When starting a new subscription it's often useful to first replay historic events to get up-to-speed and then subscribing to new events as they arrive.
 A catch-up subscription allows for exactly this!
 It combines the [EventStoreQueries](#eventstore-queries) API with a
 [subscription](#blocking-subscriptions) and an optional [subscription storage](#blocking-subscription-position-storage).
 It starts off by streaming historic events from the event store and then automatically switch to continuous streaming mode once the historic events have caught up.